Austin Ruse: Views and controversies

-Anti-left views

 Ruse stated that the "hard left, human-hating people that run modern universities... should all be taken out and shot" while hosting a radio talk show on American Family Radio in March 2014.
 Monsignor Anthony Frontiero of the St. Joseph Cathedral in Manchester, New Hampshire, resigned from the board of C-FAM because of Ruse's comments.
 The next day on the same radio program, he described Democrats "get[ting] into the ballot box" as "really dumb ... low-information voters."

 After the fallout from his comments, AFR removed Ruse from their airwaves, stated that his views were "un-Christian", and scrubbed all of Ruse's shows from their online archives.
 Ruse also deactivated his Twitter account.
 Ruse stated on C-FAM's website later that week in which he said he regretted using the phrase "taken out and shot".

-In 2020, Ruse began attacking George Floyd and the Black Lives Matter movement, stating that Floyd's history of drug abuse led directly to his death.
-Following intervention from one of his publishers, he removed the offensive tweet.
-However, later, he defended the original remark.
+In 2020, Ruse criticized George Floyd and the Black Lives Matter movement, stating that Floyd's history of drug abuse led directly to his death.
+Following intervention from one of his publishers, he deleted the tweet.
+However, he later defended the original remark.

-Anti-gay views
+Anti-lgbt views

+Ruse has published dozens of columns critical of the LGBT movement.
+He has criticized the movement for targeting school-age children.

 Radical homosexuals... are coming for your daughter and your son and your grandchildren.
 They don't have any children of their own.
 They are deliberately barren.
 So, they have set their sights on yours, your innocent girls and boys.